With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAhwatukee Health And Recovery is a mental health clinic in Phoenix, Arizona, located at 16515 South 40th Street, Suite 119, 85048.
 Ahwatukee Health And Recovery offers outpatient treatment.
-Ahwatukee Health And Recovery provides behavior modification, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Ahwatukee Health And Recovery also supports active duty military, veterans and people requiring dual diagnosis treatment.
-Some other services provided by Ahwatukee Health And Recovery include family psychoeducation, court-ordered outpatient treatment and education services.
+Ahwatukee Health And Recovery provides dialectical behavior therapy, trauma therapy and group therapy to young adults, adults and seniors 65 or older.
+Ahwatukee Health And Recovery also supports veterans, people requiring dual diagnosis treatment and active duty military.
+Some other services provided by Ahwatukee Health And Recovery include court-ordered outpatient treatment, family psychoeducation and education services.

 Learn MoreArizonas Children Association is a mental health facility in Casa Grande, AZ, located at 2028 North Trekell Road, Suite 102, in the 85122 zip code.
 Arizonas Children Association provides outpatient treatment and telemedicine/telehealth.
-Arizonas Children Association provides dialectical behavior therapy, behavior modification and individual psychotherapy to adults, children / adolescents and young adults.
+Arizonas Children Association provides psychotropic medication, trauma therapy and behavior modification to young adults, children / adolescents and adults.
 Arizonas Children Association also supports transitional age young adults and people with trauma.
-Some other services available at Arizonas Children Association include intensive case management, family psychoeducation and suicide prevention services.
+Some other services available at Arizonas Children Association include suicide prevention services, intensive case management and case management.

 Learn MoreResilient Health Art Awakenings is a mental health clinic in Casa Grande, AZ, located at 309 West 2nd Street, 85122 zip code area.
 Resilient Health Art Awakenings provides outpatient treatment.
-Resilient Health Art Awakenings offers activity therapy, trauma therapy and group therapy to seniors 65 or older, young adults and children / adolescents.
+Resilient Health Art Awakenings offers activity therapy, group therapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.